DavidStevensonVtex/WCF/Learning-WCF/README.md

 1. Create a new service contract and service implementation.
 1. Programmatically configure a service host, its endpoints, and bindings.
 1. Create a client application and open a client channel proxy to invoke the service.

+Visual Studio 2022 will need to be opened as Administrator to run this application.